vadof/vplay-backend/README.md

 **Description:**

-- Отправка уведомлений пользователям (например, уведомления о выигрыше/проигрыше).
+- Sending notifications to users (e.g. notifications about winning/losing).
-- Поддержка различных каналов связи (email, SMS).
+- Support for various communication channels (email, SMS).

 **Components**

-- Интеграция с внешними сервисами для отправки email и SMS.
+- Integration with external services for sending email and SMS.
-- Очереди сообщений (например, RabbitMQ или Kafka) для обработки уведомлений асинхронно.
+- Message queues (e.g. RabbitMQ or Kafka) for processing notifications asynchronously.

 ## Analytics Service

 **Description**

-- Сбор и анализ данных о поведении пользователей и игре.
+- Collection and analysis of user behavior and game data.
-- Создание отчетов и метрик для бизнеса.
+- Creation of reports and metrics for business.

 **Components**

-- База данных для хранения аналитических данных.
+- Database for storing analytical data.
-- Инструменты для визуализации данных (например, Grafana или Kibana).
+- Tools for data visualization (e.g. Grafana or Kibana).

 ## Admin Service

 **Description**

-- Управление и мониторинг системой.
+- System management and monitoring.
-- Инструменты для модерации и поддержки пользователей.
+- Tools for moderation and user support.
-- Просмотр и управление данными всех остальных сервисов.
+- Viewing and managing data from all other services.

 **Components**

-- Веб-интерфейс для администраторов.
+- Web interface for administrators.
-- Инструменты мониторинга (например, Spring Boot Admin).
+- Monitoring tools (e.g. Spring Boot Admin).

 ## Circuit Breaker

 **Description**

-- Обеспечение отказоустойчивости и устойчивости системы при сбоях.
+- Ensuring fault tolerance and system resilience during failures.
-- Управление отказами и восстановление после сбоев.
+- Failure management and recovery from failures.

 **Components**

-- Netflix Hystrix или Resilience4j для управления отказами.
+- Netflix Hystrix or Resilience4j for failure management.

 ## Logging and Monitoring Service

 **Description**

-- Сбор и анализ логов всех микросервисов.
+- Collection and analysis of logs of all microservices.
-- Мониторинг состояния системы и выявление аномалий.
+- Monitoring the system status and identifying anomalies.

 **Components**

-- ELK Stack (Elasticsearch, Logstash, Kibana) или Prometheus и Grafana для логирования и мониторинга.
+- ELK Stack (Elasticsearch, Logstash, Kibana) or Prometheus and Grafana for logging and monitoring.